ekyna/AdminBundle/README.md

 AdminBundle
 ==========

-Provides support for backend creation, but not (yet ?) a backend generator.
+Provides support for backend creation, but not a backend generator.
-Inspired by some SyliusResourceBundle and SonataAdmin mechanics (which are awesome !).
+Inspired by some SyliusResourceBundle and SonataAdmin mechanics.

 ## Instation
 TODO